📌Key Takeaways

 Pro tip: Add fiber gradually over 2-3 weeks to avoid gas and bloating.

 Probiotics are live beneficial bacteria that support gut health.
+According to the 2026 NYT longevity analysis, fermented foods are the most efficient way to increase gut microbiome diversity in seniors.
 They help:

 - Restore healthy gut bacteria balance